alexanderlee10/Quantitative-Bets/README.md

 # Quantitative-Bets

 Quantitative-Bets is a collection of small utilities for pulling and plotting player statistics from [StatMuse](https://www.statmuse.com/).
-The project focuses on quickly visualizing recent performances and running simple quantitative analysis (mean and weighted moving average) to aid sports betting decisions.
+The project focuses on quickly visualizing recent performances and running simple quantitative analysis (mean and weighted mean) to aid sports betting decisions.

 ## Running the GUI